 Welcome back to Highlander: the Series, season 1.
-Spoilers ahead.
+Spoilers ahead through the current episode.

 THE QUICK & CLEAN SUMMARY: